djgroen/FabSim3/docs/tutorials.md

 	* `#!python job(args)`

-		is an internal low level job launcher defined in FabSim3.
+		is an internal low-level job launcher defined in FabSim3.

 	To submit and execute a single *cannon_app* job,